Privacy Policy

 We use third-party artificial intelligence technology to enhance certain aspects of our Services.
 We believe in full transparency about how AI is used in our practice:

 • AI Chat Companion: An AI-powered conversational assistant is available for general informational support related to our academy courses and resources.
-It does not provide clinical advice, diagnoses, or therapeutic interventions. • Session Preparation: AI may generate intake summaries, session preparation tips, and service recommendations based on information you provide during the booking process. • Administrative Support: AI assists with invoice descriptions, email drafting, and other administrative tasks.
+It does not provide clinical advice, diagnoses, or therapeutic interventions. • Session Preparation: AI may help prepare brief session notes and suggest a suitable service based on information you provide during booking. • Administrative Support: AI assists with invoice descriptions, email drafting, and other administrative tasks.

 Important safeguards:

-• AI does not make clinical or therapeutic decisions — all counseling decisions are made by Dr. Hala. • AI-generated content is reviewed and supplemented by professional judgment. • You have the right to request human review of any AI-generated assessment or recommendation. • Data processed by AI is transmitted to our AI service provider’s servers in the United States, subject to their privacy practices and our contractual safeguards. • AI outputs are never used to profile or make automated decisions that produce legal effects concerning you.
+• AI does not make service-related decisions, provide diagnosis, psychotherapy, clinical advice, or determine the outcome of any consultation; all decisions are made by Mama Hala. • AI-generated content is reviewed and supplemented by professional judgment. • You have the right to request human review of any AI-generated assessment or recommendation. • Data processed by AI may be handled by a third-party technology provider (currently based in the United States), subject to their own terms and privacy practices. • Where AI tools are used, we aim to limit the information shared and to avoid entering unnecessary sensitive consultation information; AI-assisted administrative or service-preparation content is reviewed by Mama Hala before it is used. • AI outputs are never used to profile or make automated decisions that produce legal effects concerning you.

 Third-Party Data Processors